m-one-w/M1WEngine/docs/specSheet.md

 Entities will know where they are on the entity map by storing their own location indivdually.
 Both the individual location and the entity map location should be updated on movement.

+### Level Generation
+Each map will be created manually in the Tiled map editor program.

+In the future, new maps will be automatically generated as they are needed for endless gameplay options.
+The algorithm to generate maps should be defined here at that time.

 ## Enemy Movement
 Enemies will wander the map after being spawned.